liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 1. A SharePoint Server Subscription Edition (SPSE) farm

-2. Microsoft Entra Global Administrator role of the M365 tenant
+1. Microsoft Entra Global Administrator role of the Microsoft 365 tenant

 This article uses the following example values for Microsoft Entra OIDC setup: